-Appendix B illustrates the method for determining the number of primary bins needed for a large animal mortality composting system.
+Appendix B illustrates the method for determining the number of primary bins needed for a poultry mortality composting system.
 Primary bins may be arranged in any configuration.
 Generally, it is more efficient to arrange the bins so that primary compost can be quickly and easily moved to the secondary composting area.

 Figure 4, Layout A is a schematic of a composter with 5 primary bins and a large floor area for stockpiling the secondary compost.
-It also includes ingredient storage.
+It also includes space for dry litter.
 This building can be enclosed on three sides (one end door) and the wall above the primary bins can be screened.
 These added features improve visual aesthetics, reduce odours and restrict bird access for better disease control.

-Figure 4, Layout B is a schematic of a composter with 2 primary bins and 1 secondary bin.
-The bins are enclosed on 3 sides.
-The work apron provides easy accessibility to each of the bins.
+Figure 4, Layout B is a schematic of a composter with 3 primary bins and 3 secondary bins opposite the primary bins.
+A litter/ingredient storage area is provided at one end of the unit to facilitate management of the system.